 After the response has been given to a Question on Notice, the Member who asked the question may ask one supplementary question, of which no notice is required.
-The supplementary question must solely relate to the original question and/or clarifying the response received.
+The supplementary question must solely relate to clarifying the response received.
 No statements will be allowed.
 The ruling of the Chairman on the admissibility of the supplementary question is final.